 The Provisions do not themselves authorize the degradation of any high-quality waters.
 They instead establish water quality objectives and a program of implementation designed to achieve those water quality objectives.
 Any degradation that would occur as an indirect result of the Provisions would occur when the State Board or Regional Board prescribes or modifies waste discharge requirements (including NPDES Permits), issues conditional waivers, or issues water quality certifications that authorize waste discharges to inland surface waters, enclosed bays, and estuaries.
 Any changes to the allowable discharge that are not related to implementation of the Provisions (e.g., increase in authorized discharge amount) are beyond the scope of this project, and are not analyzed in this Staff Report.

 The State Water Board does not anticipate any degradation of water quality as an indirect result of the requirements being prescribed in waste discharge requirements or other orders.
 The Provisions include a program of implementation that is designed to achieve the numeric water quality objectives.
 For non-stormwater NPDES dischargers, the Provisions include requirements for determining reasonable potential.
-Because the Provisions provide clear thresholds for establishing when a reasonable potential exists and requires that the Regional Water Boards use all toxicity test data generated within five years prior to permit issuance, reissuance, renewal, or reopening to evaluate if the discharger has exceeded those thresholds for establishing reasonable potential, the Provisions will likely lead to an increase in the number of non-storm water NPDES dischargers that are required to conduct routine monitoring for chronic and/or acute toxicity and comply with toxicity effluent limitations.
+Because the Provisions provide clear thresholds for establishing when a reasonable potential exists and requires that the Regional Water Boards use all aquatic toxicity test data generated within five years prior to permit issuance, reissuance, renewal, or reopening to evaluate if the discharger has exceeded those thresholds for establishing reasonable potential, the Provisions will likely lead to an increase in the number of non-storm water NPDES dischargers that are required to conduct routine monitoring for chronic and/or acute toxicity and comply with toxicity effluent limitations.
 As discussed in the anti-backsliding section above, the effluent limitations in the Provisions are not less stringent than existing requirements.
 An increase in monitoring frequency may result in an increased likelihood of detecting toxicity when it occurs, as more samples would be taken and analyzed throughout the year.
 Routine monitoring, compliance with effluent limitations, and possible TREs, will ensure that dischargers take necessary steps to identify and address toxicity in effluent.
 This would have the benefit of improving water quality.

 The Human Right to Water